 Welcome to St Paul’s Class!

 Our class teaching assistants are Mrs Toms and Miss Hinton, and Miss Jenner teaches St. Peter's class.

 Below we have listed some helpful things about our class that we thought you might find useful to know.

 - Our teachers use the EYFS curriculum for our planning, and we base our learning around what we are interested in.
 Have a look here: Statuary Framework Curriculum

-- We are very lucky to have a dedicated French teacher come into our class on a Friday morning to teach us lots of French songs and phrases.
+- We are very lucky to have a dedicated French teacher, Madame Delyfer, who visits us on Friday mornings.

 - We follow 'Understanding Christianity', a Religious Education programme from the Rochester Diocese.
 You can find more information on the R.E. page.